hch-wang/hch-wang.github.io/_pages/about.md

 [Dr. Thibault Bertrand](https://thibaultbertrand.com/) at Imperial College London.

 ---

-My interests are mainly in mathematics physics, complex system, and machine learning.
-I am particularly interested in various emergent phenomena and nonlinear dynamics.
-I am also an enthusiast of the philosophy of science, math, and physics.

 Furthermore, I am concerned about the safety risks posed by the cult, hype, abuse, and dogmatic approaches surrounding machine learning in a larger scope of society and timescale.